-33. The abstract note books have been re-arranged and rebound.
-Note books.
-Mr. Maelagan's inspection notes have been transferred to them from the bilingual village note books, and they also contain for each village :- a map, the chief agricultural statistics since settlement, a form for the entry of similar statistics during the next thirty years; the village inspection notes and assessment orders of this settlement, and few blank pages for the record of remarks by Revenue officers.
-New village, circle and tabil note books have been issued and the form of several statements revised.
-The chief changes relate to the inclusion of chahijhalari and jhalari among the classes of soil, and to the more convenient entry of the revenue demand under appropriate heads.
+33 The abstract note books have been re-arranged and rebound.
+Mr. Maclagon's inspection notes have been transferred to them from the bilingual village note books, and they also contain for each village :- a map, the chief agricultural statistics since settlement. a form for the entry of similar slatistics during the next thirty years; the village inspection notes and assessment orders of this settlement, and few blank pages for the record of remarks by Revenue officers.
+New village, circle and tabsil note books have been issued and the form of several statements revised.
+The chief changes relate to the inclusion of chahi-jhalari and jhalari among the classes of soil, and to the more convenient entry of the revenue demand under appropriate heads.

-CHAPTER IV. - THE NEW ASSESSMENT.
+CHAPTER IV. -- THE NEW ASSESSMENT.

 34. At the present revision, the assessment circles fixed at last settlement were changed as little as possible.
+Assessment Circles

-The transfer of a large area from the Kabirwala to the Khanewal tahsil allowed the amalgamation of three former circles.
-Hithar-Ravi, Utar and Rawa, into a single circle, the Utar; and in the Mailsi tahsil, the Hajiwah estates were treated as a separate circle instead of a subcircle.
-These were the only changes made.
-In each tahsil, there are Utar and Hithar Circles; in all tahsils, except Kabirwala. there is a Rawa Circle; in Kabirwala and Multan, there is a Sidhnai Circle; in Multan the Atraf, consisting of 7 suburban estates, have been dealt with separately; and in Mailsi there is a Hajiwah Circle.
+The transfer of a large area from the Kabirwala to the Khanewal tabsil allowed the amalgamation of three former circles, Hithar-Ravi, Utar and Rawa, into a single circle, the Utar ; and in the Mailsi tahsil, the Hajiwah estates were treated as a separate circle instead of a sub-circle.
+These were the nly changes made.
+In each tahsil, there are Utar and Hithar Circles ; in all tabsils, except Kabirwala. there is a Rawa Circle ; in Kabirwala and Multan, there is a Sidhnai Circle; in Multan the Atrif, consisting of 7 suburban estates, have been dealt with separately; and in Mailsi there is a Hajiwah Circle.
 The total number of circles is thus eighteen.

-Owing to the extension of canal irrigation, some of the circles are less homogeneous than they were at settlement, and, in particular, many Rawa villages closely resemble Utar estates with similar irrigational facilities.
+Owing to the extension of canal irrigation, some of the circles are less homogeneous than they were at settlement and, in particular, many Rawa villages closely resemble Utar estates with similar irrigational facilities.

 35. The classification of soils was based, as formerly, on the means of irrigation.
-The classes recorded were --
+The classes recorded were --Soil classification.

-Chahi; chahi-nahri; chahi-jhalari; nahri, jhalari; chahi-sailab; sailab; abi and larani.
+Chahi; chahi-nahri; chahi-jhalari; nahri, jhalari; chahi-sailab; sailab; abi and | arani.